Davies gives Bayern Munich injury scare as Canada star limps off vs Eintracht Frankfurt | Goal.com

 In the short term at least, Davies' injury did not seem to disrupt Bayern's momentum as Robert Lewandowski opened the scoring inside 10 minutes.

-However, with important games in the weeks to come, the German champions would be loathe to lose one of last season's stand-out players.
+However, with important games in the weeks to come, the German champions would be loath to lose one of last season's stand-out players.

 After the weekend's action, Bayern return to the defence of their Champions League crown with a group-stage fixture away to Lokomotiv Moscow on Tuesday.